paolodesiati/paolodesiati.github.io/content/event/2nd-lhaaso-symposium/index.md

 #  postcode: '60660'
 #  country: United States

-summary: Review of Cosmic Ray Anisotropy Observations and their Astrophysics Impact at the 2nd LHAASO Symposium.
+summary: Invited review talk on cosmic-ray anisotropy observations and their astrophysics impact at the 2nd LHAASO Symposium.
 abstract: This presentation will review the cosmic-ray anisotropy observations with ground-based experiments and the theoretical explanation that have been proposed so far.
 An outlook on open questions and future directions of such research will be discussed, as well.

 # Talk start and end times.